mmiller2321/PersonalPortfolio-Public/README.md

 ## Contact
-Created by [Micah Miller](https://github.com/mmiller2321) - feel free to contact me via the email listed below GitHub profile details!
+Created by [Micah Miller](https://github.com/mmiller2321) - feel free to contact me via the email at `mimiller13414@gmail.com` for addit!

 ## License